simonsejse/DIS-webapp-project/README.md

 - Add categories and subcategories to the spreadsheet using the '+' buttons located under the tables
 - Add transactions to subcategories by clicking on the corresponding cell for the specific category, which will update the table

 Currently, the app has a limitation: it does not allow users to delete transactions or categories/subcategories.
+The dashboard also does not show any real values from the database and is also a future feature for the project.

 ## ER-Diagram
 <img src="https://github.com/simonsejse/dis-webapp-project/assets/40537287/6b7fe028-40fd-4e40-ae22-4bb68140cc82" alt="Database ER diagram" width="827" height="682">